 NB: the contradiction with the previous rule lies in the necessity of introducing "negative" flags (the "no limit" flag), which we had to rename to abolish_spending_limit.
-Though it's a decent name for a negative flag, its semantics is still unobvious, and developers will have to read the docs.
-That's the way.
+Though it's a decent name for a negative flag, its semantics is still not obvious, and developers will have to read the documentation.
+This is the way.

-9. Declare Technical Restrictions Explicitly
+10. Declare Technical Restrictions Explicitly

 Every field in your API comes with restrictions: the maximum allowed text length, the size of attached documents, the allowed ranges for numeric values, etc. Often, describing those limits is neglected by API developers - either because they consider it obvious, or because they simply don't know the boundaries themselves.
-This is of course an antipattern: not knowing what are the limits automatically implies that partners' code might stop working at any moment because of the reasons they don't control.
+This is of course an antipattern: not knowing the limits automatically implies that partners' code might stop working at any moment due to reasons they don't control.

-Therefore, first, declare the boundaries for every field in the API without any exceptions, and, second, generate proper machine-readable errors describing which exact boundary was violated should such a violation occur.
+Therefore, first, declare the boundaries for every field in the API without any exceptions, and, second, generate proper machine-readable errors describing the exact boundary that was violated should such a violation occur.